Daniel writes on any subject based on his actual experiences and those of others as well as topics founded on facts

 Steps to Ensure Passing an Ordinary Smog Test

 I’m sure you already know the tips and tricks on how to pass a normal smog test (that is with a normal functioning catalytic converter).
 But so that you understand the trick I’ve just revealed to you, let me once again list the different tips for passing a smog test under ordinary circumstances.

-- Change Engine Oil – Cleaner oil in the engine helps considerably in a cleaner exhaust.
+- Change the engine oil.
+Cleaner oil in the engine helps considerably in cleaner exhaust.

-- Warm up engine – Run your car for at least 20 minutes prior to a smog test.
+- Warm up the engine.
+Run your car for at least 20 minutes prior to a smog test.

 - The use of fuel additives can be good and bad: Good if used consistently over many months prior to a smog test, Bad if you use the additives only for a short period before a test.

 - Avoid a smog test on a hot day, or do the test very early in the morning when the temperature is still cool.

 - Prior to a smog test do a general service update: change your air filter, spark plugs, and engine oil and filter.
-If your vehicle is really old, say over 100,000 miles, you may also use a heavier grade oil only until you’ve completed the smog test, returning to your normal oil grade afterwards.
+If your vehicle is really old, say over 100,000 miles, you may also use a heavier grade oil only until you’ve completed the smog test, returning to your normal oil grade afterward.

 - You may want to use a fuel injection cleaner a few weeks before the smog test.
 Don’t use it too soon before the test or it will contribute to failure of the test.

 - Do not disconnect the battery or have a jump start immediately before the smog test.
 This will surely make the vehicle fail.

 While many websites, articles and blogs say that battery disconnection is a frequent reason for failing a test, and this is in fact true, it is also the big SECRET of this entire article.
 Disconnecting the battery is the trick on how to pass a smog test.
 But it has to be done correctly or it will surely cause the vehicle to fail.